SmartlyDressedGames/Unturned-Docs/PortForwarding.md

 Port Range
 ----------

-Each Unturned server uses three consecutive ports while running.
-The first is used for game traffic, the second for server list queries, and the third for communicating with the Steam backend services.
+Each Unturned server uses two consecutive ports while running.
+The first is for server list queries, and the second for in-game traffic.

-By default 27015, 27016, and 27017 are used.
-Setting a different value with the `Port` command uses that value, value + 1 and value + 2.
-Recommended `Port` command settings are 27015 for the first server, 27018 for the second server, 27021 for the third server, so on and so forth.
+By default 27015 and 27016 are used.
+Setting a different value with the `Port` command uses that value and plus one.
+Recommended `Port` command settings are 27015 for the first server, 27017 for the second server, 27019 for the third server, so on and so forth.

 Local Device Address
 --------------------